- About the Series

 Mr. Brunetti’s recordings include “Soledad” by Astor Piazzolla with world-renowned cellist Yo-Yo Ma (“Appassionato” by Sony BMG-Classical), Grammy Award Winning CD “Te Amo Tango” with Raul Jaurena and the original soundtrack, composed by Osvaldo Golijov, for Francis Ford Coppola’s movie “Tetro” (Deutsche Grammophon) and “Twixt”.

-Mr. Brunetti is considered one of the most sought after tango pianists of our times.
+Mr. Brunetti has been considered one of the most sought after tango pianists of our times.